 - Victor David Brenner – Lincoln penny (1909 to the present)

 - James Earle Fraser – Buffalo nickel (1913-1938)

 - Anthony de Francisci – Peace dollar (1921-1935)

 - Bela Lyon Pratt – Indian Head $2.50 quarter eagle and $5 half eagle (1908-1929)

 Meanwhile, the trio consisting of the dime, quarter, and half dollar all underwent redesigns at the same time.
-The designers of the 3 coins were selected by way of a coin contest and include:
+The designers of those 3 coins who were selected by way of a coin contest include:

 - Adolph A. Weinman – Winged Liberty Head or “Mercury” dime (1916-1945) and Walking Liberty half dollar (1916-1947)

 - Hermon A. MacNeil – Standing Liberty quarter (1916-1930)

 A 3rd separate designer was to have been chosen, allowing each of the 3 silver denominations at the time (there was no silver dollar issued in 1916) to be designed by different artists.
 However, the judges so enjoyed Weinman’s entries for the dime and half dollar that they opted to have him design both of those coins.

 Did You Know?… Weinman was a noted sculptor whose other works include architectural statues, including the Eagle at the National Zoo in Washington, D.C., and the Civic Fame sculpture atop the Manhattan Municipal Building in New York City.
 MacNeil also had several other prominent non-numismatic works to his name — including a bronze work known as The Sun Vow at the Metropolitan Museum of Art in New York City and the Civil War Soldiers’ and Sailors’ Monument near the Benjamin Franklin Parkway in Philadelphia.